 Macaroni and Cheese

 Mac and cheese is a favorite comfort food for both kids and adults.
-But it can wreak havoc with your diet.
-One cup can pack 300 to 400 calories, depending on the brand.
-Add sausage or ham and it's even more fattening.
-Tips:
+But one cup can pack 300 to 400 calories, depending on the brand.
+Add sausage or ham, and it's even more fattening.

 Substitute veggies for meat to get more nutrition.
 It'll still taste great!